vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-The API with `dmapply` for `darray` and `dframe` is slightly more complex, though not substantially so.
-When creating these data structures using `dmapply`, the API needs to know some information, such as how to partition the output in 2d-manner, as well as how to combine intermediate results of dmapply within each partition.
-Therefore, you need to also supply arguments for the following parameters:
+The behavior of `dmapply` for `darray` and `dframe` is slightly
+involved, though not substantially so.
+When creating these data
+structures using `dmapply`, the API needs to know some information,
+such as how to partition the output in 2d-manner, as well as how to
+combine intermediate results of dmapply within each
+partition.
+Therefore, you may need to also supply arguments for the
+following parameters is you want to override the defaults:

 1. `output.type`, as either `"darray"` or `"dframe"` (default is `"dlist"`).
 2. `nparts`.
-Instead of just a scalar value, this needs to be a vector of length 2, in order to specify how to two-dimensionally partition the output `darray` or `dframe`.
+Instead of just a scalar value, this parameter needs to be a vector of length 2, in order to specify how to two-dimensionally partition the output `darray` or `dframe`.
 For example, `nparts=c(2,2)` means you want the four partitions resulting from `dmapply` to be stitched together in a 2 by 2 fashion.
+We expect most people to use only single dimension such as row partitioned data, `nparts=c(N,1)`.
-3. `combine` This is needed if you ever have more than one `dmapply` iteration per partition.
-For example, you may `dmapply` on arguments of length 10, when you only have 4 partitions in your output `darray` or `dframe`.
-When that happens, `combine` allows you to specify how you'd like to combine this data.
-You may like to think of this operation as what is called within each partition together on the results, before the aggregate data of the partition assumes its form. `combine` can be either `c` (default), `rbind`, or `cbind`.
+3. `combine` This argument is needed to fit the output of `dmapply` into the correct number of partitions.
+For example, there may be cases where `dmapply` returns 10 elements, but you have specified only 4 partitions in your output via `nparts`.
+In such as case, `combine` allows you to specify how elements should be combined to form only 4 partitions.
+You may like to think of this operation as what is called within each partition together on the results, to fit the output partitioning. `combine` can be either `c` (default), `rbind`, or `cbind`.

-So, let's create a 4x4 `darray`, consisting of 4 2x2 partitions, where each partition contains values equal to its partition id.
-To do that, we can do the following:
+So, let's create a 4x4 `darray`, consisting of 4 2x2 partitions, where each partition contains values equal to its partition identifier:

 ```r